Stack-Overflow-as-a-Social-Network/stack-overflow-as-a-social-network.github.io/index.md

 <iframe class="plotly-plot stretch" src="assets/export/question_answer.html"></iframe>

 * **Raw Question / Answer Count ('Questions Per Country' & 'Answers Per Country')** The distribution of number of questions and number of answers provided from different country is relatively similar.
-The areas that provide more overall contribution is more likely to be those with larger user base of stackoverflow, including United States, India and Australia.
+The areas that provide more overall contribution is more likely to be those with larger user base of Stack Overflow, including United States, India and Australia.

 * **Normalised Question and Answer Count ('Questions Per User Per Country' & 'Answers Per User Per Country')** However, the graph becomes more interesting when the raw count is normalised with the user number from each country.
 Smaller countries, like British Virgin Island (cannot be shown in the plot) or Greenland rise up to top.
 The two graph, 'Questions Per User Per Country' and 'Answers Per User Per Country' shows the relative tendency of contributing questions and answers from people from different country.

 * **Experience Gap - Country View ('Ques / Ans Per User Per Country')** A special scope of analysis can also be applied, as shown in the graph 'Ques / Ans Per User Per Country'.
 It shows the relative likelihood to ask a question than giving an answer.
-The higher the positive (log) value, the more likely for people in the country to ask questions on stackoverflow.
+The higher the positive (log) value, the more likely for people in the country to ask questions on Stack Overflow.
 On the other hand, the lower the negative (log) value, the more likely for the users to provide answers from the country.

 In this dimension, countries like Liberia or Niger shows up on top of the positive list, while large countries like United States, Russia, Austrilia or even India.
 This probably again highights the human capital profolio of the countries on computer science professionals.
 In countries with more computer science experts, like United States, Australia or India, people tend to answers more questions than actually asking question themselves.
 While in countries which is developing their professionals, they tend to ask more questions along the way.
-This shed lights on a new way of looking at stackoverflow participation rate of different country.
+This shed lights on a new way of looking at Stack Overflow participation rate of different country.

-### Unexpected outliers - China Stackoverflow Usage
+### Unexpected outliers - China Stack Overflow Usage
-The result of StackOverflow Survey revealed that the number of users of Stackoverflow in China is ranked 5th , thus between germany and Canada, only 1/6 of the usersize of India.
+The result of Stack Overflow Survey revealed that the number of users of Stack Overflow in China is ranked 5th , thus between germany and Canada, only 1/6 of the usersize of India.
 This is indeed a surprising result provided the total population, the number of programmers and the rapid rise of internet industry in China.
 We wonder if there is a reason behind this.

 We found out that Stack Overflow required external JavaScript from some other domain including google jquery, which is blocked in China.
 The site itself is not blocked, so a chinese user can view the content without problem.
 But if the person wants to log in and ask&answer to a question, the load of external JavaScript would fail.
-We decide to use a linear regression model to estimate the potential Chinese StackOverflow user number.
+We decide to use a linear regression model to estimate the potential Chinese Stack Overflow user number.
 We collect the following features for each country:
 1. Internet penertration rate
 2. population
 4. gdp per capita